 The answer is a camera that can alert you by text, email or app notification if sound or motion are detected (either an alarm going off, or the movement/noise of an intruder).
 As soon as you get an alert, you can check a live image and see for yourself what’s happening at home.

 We thoroughly researched home security camera thingies like this, looking at Which Magazine, reviews on a number of technology and retail sites and at some of the competing models in the flesh.
 The impression you get is that no camera pleases everyone.
-The iSmart, though, is the best of the bunch.
+The iSmart, though, is a joint first choice with the more expensive Arlo Pro.
 It’s easy to set up, gives very little delay in sending notifications and there’s no subscription for the service – these are all issues users have with other models.

 The packaging and design are very Apple-like in quality and the camera is simple, neat and sturdy.
 It’s very easy to set up on an iPhone 6, with absolutely no glitches, which is pretty unusual.
 We set up two accounts for home so that two phones would receive notifications.